Axlefublr/studies/GitStudy.md

 git reset file
 ```

-> you can multiline the commit message
+## You can multiline the commit message

 ## New branch